prampec/IotWebConf/README.md

 ## Compatibility
 IotWebConf is primary built for ESP8266.
 But meanwhile it was discovered, that the code can be adopted to ESP32.
 There are two major problems.
   - ESP8266 uses specific naming for it's classes (e.g. ESP8266WebServer).
-However ESP32 uses a more generic naming (e.g. WebServer).
+However, ESP32 uses a more generic naming (e.g. WebServer).
 The idea here is to use the generic naming hoping that ESP8266 will adopt these "standards" sooner or later.
-  - ESP32 does not provides an HTTPUpdateServer implementation.
+  - ESP32 does not provide an HTTPUpdateServer implementation.
 So in this project we have implemented one.
 Whenever ESP32 provides an official HTTPUpdateServer, this local implementation will be removed.

+## Customizing and extending functionality
+IotWebConf is ment to be developer friendly by providing lots of customization options.
+See [HackingGuide](#doc/HackingGuide.md) for details.

 ## TODO / Feature requests
   - We might want to add a "verify password" field.
-  - Option the configure multiply WiFi connections.
+  - Option to configure multiply WiFi connections.
 Try next when the last used one is just not available.
   - Provide an option, where IotWebConf renders HTML-response, handles HTTP-request for a specific branch of groups.
   - Separate WiFi management from the code, so config portal can also